LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

-   As each Logtalk entity is compiled independently from other entities, this directive must be included in every object that contains a definition for the described predicate (even if the predicate declaration is inherited from other object or imported from a category).
+   As each Logtalk entity is compiled independently from other entities, this directive must be included in every object that contains a definition for the described predicate (even if the predicate declaration is inherited from another object or imported from a category).
 If we omit the dynamic declaration then the predicate definition will be compiled static.

 .. _predicates_op: